arXiv/arxiv-docs/new/index.md

 (Announcements since Summer 1996.
 See also more haphazard collections of messages from [1994-1996](/new/94-96) and [1991-1994](/new/91-94).)

+#### June 2019

+<span id="june11_2019"></span>
+11 June 2019

+**arXiv created a Systems and Control category eess.SY that will merge with cs.SY.
+We have also merged the existing Numerical Analysis categories math.NA/cs.NA**

+Two changes to arXiv categories were made today.
+Thank you to arXiv moderators, subject advisory committees, and scientific advisory board members who provided leadership and input on these changes.

+The category for Systems and Control is making the move from computer science to electrical engineering and systems science, where it is a better fit.
+Users can still submit and search for cs.SY, however the canonical display will be eess.SY.
+The full description for Systems and Control eess.SY is at https://arxiv.org/archive/eess.

+arXiv is also merging the math and computer science categories for Numerical Analysis.
+The category description is: Numerical algorithms for problems in analysis and algebra, scientific computation.
+The merge will setup math.NA to be the canonical category for cs.NA.
+Special thanks to our math.NA and cs.NA moderators for putting in extra effort over the past two month to pilot this move.

 #### April 2019

 <span id="apr22_2019"></span>